putrequest/network-sniff-workshop/README.md

 ### Build & Seed

 The dockerized version in polish or english (make sure the user is in the `docker` group).
-To build for the polish version:
+To build the polish version:

 ```
 LANGUAGE=pl docker compose -f docker-compose.unsecure.yml up -d